GPU-to-Grid: Voltage Regulation via GPU Utilization Control: Analysis of GPU Measurement Data

 \subsection{Relationship between Performance Metrics and Batch Size}

-Establishing a closed-form relationship between the control variable (batch size) and GPU performance metrics is essential for the control framework proposed in this paper.
-To this end, we use GPU measurement data to identify these relationships empirically.
-Let $b$ denote the batch size of an LLM inference task.
-Based on the observed measurements, we model the dependence of batch size on (i) total GPU power consumption $p$ (in watts), (ii) mean inter-token latency $l$ (in seconds), and (iii) token throughput $r$ (in tokens per second) using logistic functions.
-This functional form captures the transition of GPU inference workloads from an underutilized regime to a resource-saturated regime as batch size increases.
+We use GPU measurement data to empirically model the relationship between batch size $b$ and key performance metrics: (i) total GPU power consumption $p$ (in watts), (ii) mean inter-token latency $l$ (in seconds), and (iii) token throughput $r$ (in tokens per second).
+These relationships are represented using logistic functions, which capture the transition from underutilized to resource-saturated GPU operation as batch size increases.
+The logistic functions also provide inexpensive analytic gradients for online batch-size optimization.

 Define the logarithmic batch size variable $x \triangleq \log_2(b)$.
 Then the power consumption, latency, and throughput are modeled directly as functions of $x$:

 where $P_{\max}$, $L_{\max}$, and $R_{\max}$ denote the saturation magnitudes of power consumption, latency, and throughput, respectively; $k_p$, $k_l$, and $k_r$ control the sharpness of the transitions; $x_{0,p}$, $x_{0,l}$, and $x_{0,r}$ represent the characteristic batch size thresholds at which these transitions occur; and $p_0$, $l_0$, and $r_0$ are offset terms.